Teen numbers can be super tricky for kids to grasp, but this playful math center is here to help!

 Then, I modeled how to select a picture card and began counting.
 I selected the number 14 card first.

-I made sure to show the students that they needed to count the bubble in front of the girl’s face along with all the other bubbles around her.
+I made sure to show the students that they needed to count the bubbles in both ten frames.

 Then, I found the number 14 in the row of bubble bottles and matched it to the card.